NVP12345/SafeSSL/README.md

 <code>$ node server.js [port]</code>

-Where port is the port in which the server should listen on.
+Where port is the port in which the server should listen on (default 8080).

 **Adding multiple servers**